 The Compensation Committee of the board of directors has responsibility for establishing, implementing and monitoring adherence to our compensation philosophy.
 The board of directors has delegated to the Compensation Committee the responsibility for determining our compensation policies and procedures for senior management, including the named executive officers, periodically reviewing these policies and procedures, and making recommendations concerning executive compensation to be considered by the full board of directors, when such approval is required under any of our plans or policies or by applicable laws.
-The Compensation Committee also has the principal responsibility for the administration of our stock plans, including the approval of stock option grants to the named executive officers.
+The Compensation Committee also has the principal responsibility for the administration of our stock plans, including the approval of equity awards to the named executive officers.

-The compensation received by our named executive officers in fiscal year 2013 is set forth in the Summary Compensation Table, below.
-For 2013, the named executive officers included Leonard Perham, President and Chief Executive Officer, James Sullivan, Vice President of Finance and Chief Financial Officer and Thomas Riordan, Chief Operating Officer.
+The compensation received by our named executive officers in fiscal year 2016 is set forth in the Summary Compensation Table, below.
+For 2016, the named executive officers included Leonard Perham, President and Chief Executive Officer, James Sullivan, Vice President of Finance and Chief Financial Officer, Thomas Riordan, Chief Operating Officer, and John Monson, Vice President of Marketing and Sales.